Road Traffic Accident Claims

 - A sketch of the road layout and markings, and the position of the vehicles

 - Statements from witnesses who saw or heard your accident, and statements from other people who may have had a similar accident at the same location.

 - Photographs of your injury and your medical notes

-The last item is to prove that you were injured because, even if another person caused an accident and were completely to blame, if you were not injured then you have no grounds to claim compensation.
+The last item is to prove that you were injured, because even if another person caused an accident and was completely to blame, if you were not injured then you have no grounds to claim compensation.

 Other information which will assist you in the making a successful claim for damages are receipts and records of any reasonable expenses incurred as the result of your accident and injury, including travel costs and treatments such as physiotherapy, and wage slips showing lost income while you have been recovering.